eavMarshall/VuetifyStart/README.md

-# VuetifyStart
+# Vuetifyjs starter

 Webpack, Vue, Vuetify and Jest starter pack

 Avoiding the use of vuecli will allow you to migrate pages away from Vue if you decided to in the future.
-Don't marry your projects to a library of framework.
+In my opinion you shouldn't marry your projects to a library of framework.
+Always leave a way for to escape.

 Before starting
 ```sh